-Fourth, the effects of BaK on different retail offers and customer groups are assessed.
-There are two main probable effects that can be discerned here.
+Fourth, the effects of BaK on retail customers and more particularly different customer groups are assessed.
+There are two main probable effects that can be distinguished here.
 The first is that BaK is expected to lead to higher average usage per capita and a lower average price per minute.
+The second is that BaK could possibly lead to a slightly lower handset or SIM card ownership insofar as lower termination might lead to larger fixed charges (including lower handset subsidies).
+The level of termination rates impacts on the operators' ability to subsidize handsets.
+Both outcomes can primarily be attributed to a level effect.

-The second is that BaK could possibly lead to a slightly lower handset ownership.
-The prediction of these effects is based on both empiric data as on logical reasoning.
-From the section on empirical evidence it seems evident that countries that use BaK - or near BaK - regimes have far higher usage and a lower average price per minute.
-From the adjusted Merrill Lynch data it follows that, on average, usage in BaK countries is more than twice as high and price is half of the price in countries with a CPNP regime.
+These effects are estimated on the basis of both empiric data and on analytical reasoning.
+From the section on empirical evidence (limited to mobile services) it seems evident that countries that use BaK regimes - or with very low (mobile) termination rates - have far higher usage per capita and a lower average price per minute.
+The adjusted Merrill Lynch data suggest that, on average, usage per capita in BaK countries is more than twice as high and price is half of the price in countries with a CPNP regime.
 Logical (theoretical) reasoning also predicts these effects.
 Crucial in the logical reasoning is the mechanism that BaK decreases the marginal costs of traffic and the cost risk related to especially flat-rate offers that drives higher usage.
 Higher usage in combination with the large scale effects (economies of scale present in fixed and mobile networks) create lower costs per minute and so BaK feeds a positive feedback loop of higher usage and lower prices.

 Overall these two effects suggest that BaK is likely to deliver a material welfare gain to consumers overall.
 Consumer welfare is mainly determined by usage per capita and price.
 Total welfare is mainly determined by usage per capita and the cost per minute.
 For consumer welfare and total welfare the ownership is mainly only an indirect variable that is relevant as far as it drives higher usage per capita.
-Ownership is therefore integrated in the weighing of aggregate effects by looking at the usage per capita and not at the usage per active user.
-Weighing the usage per capita, price and ownership effects together, the higher usage and lower price per minute clearly indicate BaK results in a higher consumer and higher total welfare.
+The impact on ownership is, therefore, integrated in the weighing of aggregate effects by looking at the usage per capita and not at the usage per active user.7 Weighing the usage per capita, price and ownership effects together, the higher usage and lower price per minute clearly indicate BaK results in a higher consumer and higher total welfare.

-On the evidence available, the possibility of slightly lower handset ownership and penetration under BaK is less important than the potential positive effect of higher usage and lower prices.
+On the evidence available, the possibility of slightly lower handset ownership and penetration under BaK is less important than the potentially positive effect of higher usage and lower prices.
 We do not have strong evidence to suggest that the impact of BaK on ownership rates would be significant, and in any case (as noted with network externalities) higher termination rates are a blunt tool for boosting handset ownership.
-It is further noted that high penetration is generally related in Europe with handset subsidies that drive churn and frequent replacement of handsets, a phenomenon of which the efficiency (in terms of total welfare) is questionable.
+It is further noted that high penetration is generally related in Europe with handset subsidies that drive churn and frequent replacement of handsets, a phenomenon whose efficiency (in terms of total welfare) is questionable.
 This higher welfare for BaK is a total, aggregate effect however and at more disaggregated level low usage consumers could possibly face slightly higher prices.